Germany's Grand Tour: Castles, Culture & Cobblestones

 Where to Stay Tonight

-Central location provides easy access to major sights and excellent public transportation connections for exploring Berlin
+Central location provides easy walking access to major sights like Museum Island, Brandenburg Gate, and excellent public transport links.

 2